Intermittent Communication: Introduction

 \subsection{Summary of Contributions}

-After introducing a model for intermittent communication in Section~\ref{sec-system-model}, we develop two coding theorems for achievable rates to lower bound the capacity in Section~\ref{sec-achv}.
+After introducing a model for intermittent communication in Section~\ref{sec-system-model}, we develop a coding theorem for achievable rates to lower bound the capacity in Section~\ref{sec-achv}.
 Toward this end, we introduce the notion of partial divergence and its properties.
-We show that, as long as the ratio of the receive window to the codeword length is finite and the capacity of the DMC is not zero, rate $R=0$ is achievable for intermittent communication; i.e., if there are only two messages, then the probability of decoding error vanishes as the codeword length becomes sufficiently large.
-By using decoding from exhaustive search and decoding from pattern detection, we obtain two achievable rates that are also valid for arbitrary intermittent processes.
+By using decoding from pattern detection, we obtain achievable rates that are also valid for arbitrary intermittent processes.

 Focusing on the binary-input binary-output noiseless case, we obtain upper bounds on the capacity of intermittent communication in Section~\ref{sec-upper} by providing the encoder and the decoder with various amounts of side-information, and calculating or upper bounding the capacity of this genie-aided system.
 Although the gap between the achievable rates and upper bounds is fairly large, especially for large values of intermittency rate, the results suggest that linear scaling of the receive window with respect to the codeword length considered in the system model is relevant since the upper bounds imply a tradeoff between the capacity and the intermittency rate.